10 things to know about how social media affects teens' brains

 What's more, Prinstein pointed out, for many marginalized teens, "digital platforms provide an important space for self-discovery and expression" and can help them forge meaningful relationships that may buffer and protect them from the effects of stress.

-4. Adolescence is a "developmentally vulnerable period" when teens crave social rewards – without the ability to restrain themselves.
+4. Adolescence is a "developmentally vulnerable period" when teens crave social rewards, but don't have the ability to restrain themselves.

 5. "Likes" can make bad behavior look good.

-Hollywood has long grappled with parent groups who worry that violent or overly sexualized movies can have a negative effect on teen behavior.
-Well, similar fears, about teens witnessing bad behavior on social media, might be well-founded.
+Hollywood has long grappled with groups of parents who worry that violent or overly sexualized movies can have a negative effect on teen behavior.
+Well, similar fears about teens witnessing bad behavior on social media might be well-founded.
 But it's complicated.
 Check this out:

 "Research examining adolescents' brains while on a simulated social media site, for example, revealed that when exposed to illegal, dangerous imagery, activation of the prefrontal cortex was observed suggesting healthy inhibition towards maladaptive behaviors," Prinstein told lawmakers.